-Medicare Advantage Plans (Part C), also known as MA plans, are an alternative way to receive your Medicare Part A (Hospital Insurance) and Part B (Medical Insurance) benefits.
+Medicare Advantage Plans (Part C), also known as MA and MAPD plans, are an alternative way to receive your Medicare Part A (Hospital Insurance) and Part B (Medical Insurance) benefits.

 Here’s what you need to know: